 The Plastic Bag Phase Out is Underway

 Across the United States, many states already enacted bans on disposable plastic bags.
-According to the Institute for Energy Research, these states have existing bans on single-use plastic products:
+According to the National Conference of State Legislatures, these states have existing bans on single-use plastic products:

 - New Jersey

 Additionally, Washington, D.C. has a tax on these bags, although they are not prohibited.

 Paper bags are available in some states, but the retailer charges a small fee under the new rules.